-Training with master: Founder Fred Evrard’s Journey
+Training with the Master: Founder Fred Evrard’s Journey

 In a martial artist’s path, the most difficult part is to find a good instructor.
 Someone not only gifted technically, but with a great personality, pedagogy, sense of honor and humor as well.
 Personally, I believe I’ve always been blessed with great instructors, but 2 of them really changed my life.
 Dakilang Guro Jeff Espinous and Mangisursuro Mike Inay.